jeanyang0519/AtomLeapAssessment/README.md

 This is an application created by React and D3.js that presents the data visualization of funding volume and number of funding rounds per category.

-The x-axis shows the categories, y-axis represents the number of rounds, and the size of the bubble indicates the total funding amount

 <img src='fundingviz/public/screenshot.png' width='100%'/>

 ## How to run the app